HackBerkeley/intro-git/README.md

 nothing to commit
 ```

-We haven't done anything yet!
-We're on the **master branch** by default, we haven't added/staged any files or committed any changes.
+The first line means you are on the **master branch** (which is by default).
+The second line means you haven't commited any changes yet, and the third line means you haven't made any changes to the files or added any files yet.

-Create a file called `hello.txt` with the text `hello` in it.
+So you want to start working on the files in your newly git-tracked folder.
+To do so, follow these steps:
+1. Make changes to the file(s) in your directory.
+2. "add" those files so git tracks the changes.
+3. Commit the changes you've made.
+Detailed explanation of each step is below.

+#####1.
+Make Changes
+If you create a new text file named "hello.txt", and then run `git status`, you'll see the following:

 ```
 $ git status